 A former primary teacher, Robyn Ewing AM is Professor Emerita, Teacher Education and the Arts, and Co-Director, the Creativity in Research, Engaging the Arts, Transforming Education, Health and Wellbeing (CREATE) Centre, University of Sydney.

 She is passionate about literature and the transformative role that the Arts can and should play in our lives and learning.
 Robyn has worked in partnership with Sydney Theatre Company since 2009 on the ‘School Drama’ program, aiming to ensure teachers have the expertise and confidence to embed drama-rich processes and experiences with quality literature to enhance learners’ imaginations and critical literacies.

 She is currently a Board member of WestWords and a visiting scholar at Barking Gecko.

-Kasy Chambers is the Executive Director of Anglicare Australia, a national network of organisations linked to the Anglican Church (which includes every Pens Against Poverty host organisation).
+Kasy Chambers is the Executive Director of Anglicare Australia, a national network of organisations linked to the Anglican Church.

 Kasy is an accomplished CEO with experience in the community sector and in government.
 She brings experience in policy, advocacy, government relations, service provision, community development, and corporate governance.